autumnleaves123/info-2300-final-project/documents/team-contract.md

     * Create a website that can easily be maintained by the client
     * Complete weekly milestones and final submission in a timely manner
+    * Put in the necessary time and effort needed to deliver a high quality product

 3. What are our “ground rules”?
 (Don't make an exhaustive list—stick with just a few.)

+    * Be respectful
     * Effective communication
     * Getting work done in timely manner
-    * Delivering work that is of high quality
+    * Delivering high quality work
     * Equal distribution of work

 4. By what means and how frequently will we meet or communicate?